Bluetooth vs RF

 Today Bluetooth is a technology that unites different types of electronic equipment from various manufacturers enabling them to communicate with each other without the use of wires.

 In the mobile phone market Bluetooth wireless technology connects headsets to phones, giving the user a true hands-free experience and a greater sense of freedom.
-Why not try our Bluetooth plantronics headsets to use with your office systems?
+Why not try our Bluetooth Leitner LH370 Headset to use with your office systems?

 Safe and secure